About Wimberley Texas

 For years, Wimberley has been a haven for writers, artists, & musicians.
 Their talent can be seen at local art galleries, shops and performing arts venues.
 Live music can be heard on the weekends at Cypress Creek Café, Ino’z and Linda’s Fine Foods.
 Live theatre can be enjoyed at the Wimberley Playhouse, the EmilyAnn Theatre and Gardens, home of the Annual Butterfly Festival in April and the Trail of Lights in December, a very big attraction.

 - The Blue Hole was rated as one of the best swimming holes in Texas.

-- Prayer Mountain has the best panoramic views in Wimberley.
+- Old Baldy Mountain has the best panoramic views in Wimberley.